LukeyBSystems/deepstatsdocs/index.md

 DeepStats treats both designers and programmers equally.
 Custom editors are built out for configuring your stats, with code generation built into the editors.
 Designers can add new stat types, tags and scalars, then programmers can reference stat types, tags and scalers directly via enums.
 All the flexibility of Unity Editor authoring, with the performance and programming convenience of enums.

 ## Getting started
-There are a few core concepts that should be understood to get the most out of this library, head over to [getting started](/docs/gettingStarted.md) to... get started.
+There are a few core concepts that should be understood to get the most out of this library, head over to [Overview](/docs/overview.md) to... get started.

 Alternatively if you just want to figure it out on your own, the bare minimum setup guide can be found in the [Quick Start](/docs/quickstart.md) guide.